British Columbia Judicial Law Clerk Program

 Clerks may not be called to the bar in any jurisdiction until after their clerkship term has concluded.

 During the clerkship term, clerks are required to devote their time to their work for the courts.
 Outside engagement, whether or not remunerated, is not permitted.
 In addition, law clerks are discouraged from publishing papers, other than as part of their approved work for the courts.
-Papers submitted for publication before the commencement of clerkship are usually permissible, but clerks are advised to speak with the legal counsel first.
+Papers submitted for publication before the commencement of clerkship are usually permissible, but clerks are advised to speak with legal counsel.

 There are also some other restrictions on participation in volunteer activities or affiliations during the clerkship term.
 These restrictions are best discussed on a case-by-case basis with the legal counsel and the executive director and senior counsel of the Superior Courts Judiciary, as needed.
 These restrictions reflect the need for law clerks to act in a manner consistent with the impartiality of the judiciary and the need to uphold public confidence in the courts.

-Many candidates for clerkships at the B.C. courts also apply to other courts (the Supreme Court of Canada, the Ontario Court of Appeal, the Federal Court).
+Many candidates for clerkships at the B.C. courts also apply to other courts (the Supreme Court of Canada, the Ontario Court of Appeal, the Federal Court etc.).
 The interview and hiring cycles of the various courts do not always coincide.
 It is generally expected that if a candidate is offered a position with the Court of Appeal or Supreme Court in British Columbia, the candidate will accept the position and stand by the acceptance if made a subsequent offer by another court.

 Recognizing the special status of the Supreme Court of Canada, the B.C.
 Courts Law Clerk program will release candidates from their acceptance of a position with the B.C.
 Courts to permit them to take a clerkship at the Supreme Court of Canada.
 Accordingly, the legal counsel of the Court of Appeal and B.C.
 Supreme Court maintain an “alternate list”.
 Candidates on the alternate list are called if another candidate withdraws or declines an offer.
 Typically, one or two alternates are called on each year.